 P.F.
 Chang’s Lettuce Wraps Knock Off

 Though P.F.
 Chang’s chicken lettuce wraps use ground chicken and seem to contain a heck of a lot more oil, they’re still memorable.
 I remember when Bill and I stopped for lunch when the restaurant was new in town.
 He’s not exactly into exotic food which includes curries and other Asian fare.
 But their dishes are designed for the American palate, and he enjoyed their Asian Lettuce Wraps.

 I’ve made a copycat recipe in the past, pre-blog and it was quite tasty.
 But I’ve created this recipe more to my liking with shredded chicken instead of ground chicken and my own designer sauce.
 My version of Shredded Chicken Lettuce Wraps was extremely flavorful and healthier than P.F.
 Chang’s Lettuce Wraps.

 - Lettuce wraps are very easy to make.
-First, a protein source, like chicken, pork or beef, is selected.
+First, a protein source, like chicken, pork, or beef, is selected.
 Often made with ground meat, shredded chicken, pork or beef are other tasty options.
 Tofu would work for a meatless version.

 - Next, the flavor profile is chosen.
 The inspiration for this recipe was Asian, so using Asian ingredients like garlic, fresh ginger, soy sauce, oyster sauce, sriracha, and more were added.
 Tex-Mex, Cajun, Italian, or any other cuisine could be selected.

 - PRO-Tip: Since the lettuce offers little in regards to taste, the filling should be extremely flavorful.

 - Saute any aromatics and chopped vegetables first, then add the sauces, and finally the cooked meat.

 - If using ground chicken or beef, cook those with the aromatics and vegetables, then add the sauces.

 - Choose your lettuce.
 I like using Butter Lettuce, as it naturally forms “cups” in which to hold the filling.
 See other options below.

-- Lay out lettuce cups across a serving dish.
-Fill the cups with your chicken or other filling.
+- Place the lettuce cups across a serving dish.
+Fill the cups with your chicken or another filling.

 - Garnish with cilantro, thinly sliced scallions, if desired, and serve.

 - PRO-Tip: For a shortcut, shred some rotisserie chicken meat for the filling.